nevoreko/USDForArtists/docs/wiki/introduction/why.md

 ## Teamwork

-USD supports teamwork by letting multiple artists work on the same project simultaneously without messing up each other’s work.
-Each artist can do their part in their own file, which is then combined smoothly.
-This way, changes are easy to track and fix.
+USD makes collaboration a breeze by allowing multiple artists to work on the same project together without interfering with each other's work.
+Each contributor can focus on their own section of the file, which is then easily merged into one cohesive piece - making it simple to track and correct any changes along the way.

-## Feedback
+## Quick Feedback

 USD speeds up your workflow by making it quick to see and adjust changes.
-It helps you get fast feedback on your work and reduces any waiting time when moving data between apps and files.
+It helps you get fast feedback on your work and reduces any waiting time.